Key takeaways

 Know your credit scores

 It’s important to know your scores so you know where you stand.
 Your scores affect your ability to obtain loans, mortgages, and even rent an apartment.
 They are a measurement of how responsible you are.
-Namely, if you can be counted on to repay what you owe as agreed.
-Having a good score increases your chances of getting approved for a new credit card account with a lower interest rate and a higher limit in the future.
+Namely, if you can be counted on to repay what you owe.
+Having a good score increases your chances of getting approved for a new credit card account with a lower interest rate and a higher limit.

 There are multiple scoring models.
 The main one used by the majority of lenders is FICO.
 Your FICO score is calculated by weighing the following factors: